lucia-auth/lucia/documentation/content/main/database/mongoose.md

 description: "Learn how to use Mongoose with Lucia"
 ---

-An adapter for Mongoose (MongoDB).
+An adapter for Mongoose (MongoDB) version 6.x and 7.x.

 ```ts
 const adapter: (mongoose: Mongoose) => () => Adapter;
 ```

-If you pass `null` as the user id, the adapter will generate a new `ObjectId` and use the stringified version (24-character hexadecimal string) as the user id.
+This adapter will not handle database connections and it must be done manually.

-This adapter will not handle database connection and you will need to connect to the database manually.
+> Version 2 of the adapter requires `lucia-auth` version 1.3.0 or greater

 ### Parameter